• Skip to main content

 The Full court went on to state “we consider that it would have been unjust to the husband to ignore this matter been if it was categories only as a possibility and not a probability.”

-Other interesting cases
+Other interesting cases about inheritances

 1. C v M (30 August 2000): The Court took (reluctantly) took account of the prospective inheritance of the Wife of her mother’s property where the Wife was due to inherit her mother’s property, her mother was aged 90 years and had lost testamentary capacity and the wife was the sole beneficiary of her mother’s estate in her will;